ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 and {{HEV2}} is the addition of support for SVCB / HTTPS resource records {{!SVCB=RFC9460}}.
-SVCB records provide alternative endpoints and information about application protocol support, Encrypted ClientHello {{ECH}} keys, address hints, and other relevant details about the services being accessed.
+SVCB records provide alternative endpoints and information about application protocol support, Encrypted Client Hello {{ECH}} keys, address hints, and other relevant details about the services being accessed.
 Discovering protocol support during resolution, such as for HTTP/3 over QUIC {{HTTP3}}, allows upgrading between protocols on the current connection attempts,